15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 The more expensive devices tend to be able to emulate systems above the PS1/N64 era, which is the most common performance cutoff point for the more “budget” retro handhelds.

-Newer and more expensive handhelds such as the Retroid Pocket 4/5 or the AYN Odin 2 are among the top contenders both when it comes to the wide range of systems they can emulate and their performance when emulating the modern consoles mentioned above.
+Newer and more expensive handhelds such as the AYN Odin 3, the Retroid Pocket 6, or the AYN Odin 2 Portal are among the top contenders both when it comes to the range of systems they can emulate and their actual performance in newer console emulation.

 The best rule of thumb here is to decide which games you want to play and then shop one tier higher so you’re not stuck tweaking your emulator software settings for hours on end.